YazanSneneh/reading-notes/lab8-read.md

 ## Comparison Operators.

    * Comparison operators in javascript used to compare two values or more and produce 1 boolean value either true or false.
-     1. and operator and represented like this &&, at least all of inputs should be true.
+     1. AND operator represented like this &&, at least all of inputs should be true.
        * exapmle true == true  result true true == false result false
        * table of truth for the AND